 When teaching language comprehension, rich literature is a great tool.
 Reading rich texts aloud supports beginning readers to develop their language comprehension skills, including background knowledge, vocabulary and syntactic knowledge.
 Careful planning around read-aloud sessions allows teachers to build students’ background knowledge, vocabulary and syntactic knowledge.

 Planning explicit instruction around the key elements of the Simple View of Reading supports students to develop strong reading comprehension skills.

 This 10-minute article breaks down the components of the Simple View of Reading, and shows how it can be used to identify student needs and differentiate learning (see page 3 for word recognition; see page 4 for comprehension).

-Register to view a recording of the webinar from our literacy specialists on how to choose quality decodable texts and use them effectively for:
+Watch these videos from Literacy Hub webinars on how to choose quality decodable texts and use them effectively for:

 3. Putting learning into action

 Actions for Foundation to Year 2 school leaders

 You may wish to:

 - Lead your staff through the 'Spotlight on decodable texts’ section and included links.